 We have seen that the vast majority of people in the world are religious and have been so throughout written history.
 This is due to a number of factors that we will discuss later, in the Chapter on Following Religion.
 Then we can ask why these factors (whatever they are) do not apply to atheists.
 What makes someone an atheist?

 There appear to be a number of conditions that influence whether or not someone would become an atheist.
 We know, for instance, that people who live in an unstable environment (with a high risk of losing their job, falling ill, or being victimized by crime) have a tendency to be more religious.
 Thus, atheism generally flourishes more in stable environments.
 Similarly, people without access to education are less able to pursue an interest in alternative life philosophies and scientific knowledge.
 Thus, atheism generally finds more adherents in educated environments.
-For example, in the US, atheism correlates positively with education 34, and in general, people without a religious affiliation (including atheists, agnostics and those who describe their religion as “nothing in particular”) are among the most educated of the world’s major religious groups.
+This does not mean that religious people are uneducated, but rather that those who become atheist are more likely to come from the pool of those who are educated.
+Indeed, atheism correlates positively with education456718, and in general, people without a religious affiliation are among the most educated of the world’s major religious groups9.
 Last but not least is a contrarian spirit.
 More often than not, becoming atheist means opposing the thought of the mainstream society.

 Are most atheists men?

-Several reasons have been proposed 6: In most contemporary societies, women have statistically speaking less control over their lives than men.
+Several reasons have been proposed11: In most contemporary societies, women have statistically speaking less control over their lives than men.
 Women usually earn less than men, they are often expected to deal more with child care than their husbands, they are less likely to have dominating positions in industry or politics, and in some countries they have less legal rights.
-In many societies, women are (or have been) less educated than men, with two-thirds of the illiterate population in the world being women 7.
-This imbalance in equal treatment is due to cultural, legal, historical, and sometimes religious biases8.
+In many societies, women are (or have been) less educated than men, with two-thirds of the illiterate population in the world being women12.
+This imbalance in equal treatment is due to cultural, legal, historical, and sometimes religious biases13.
 Now we know that people who have less control over their own lives tend to be more religious.
 This could be part of the explanation for why statistically women are more religious.
 And if this explanation is true, then women and men should be roughly equally religious in societies that give an equal position to men and women.
-That is indeed the case: in the Nordic countries, the difference in religiosity is smaller, and in Germany it has disappeared.
+That is indeed the case: In the Nordic countries, the difference in religiosity is smaller, and in Germany it has disappeared14.

 Do atheists belong to an organization?

 A religion often takes the form of an organization, i.e., a legal entity.
-This organization can run schools and hospitals, offer religious education, employ priests, own territory, build temples, define a world view, define social values, and implement a jurisdiction for these values.
+This organization can run schools and hospitals, offer religious education, employ priests, own territory, build temples, promote a world view, define social values, and defend these values politically.

 Atheism has none of this.
 Atheism is just unbelief in the supernatural.
 Atheists are as organized as people who do not play golf.
 They are individuals spread over the globe, whose only common point is that they do not share enthusiasm for a certain activity.
 There is no “atheistic value system”.
 Most atheists subscribe to certain values, but these are not unified, let alone “atheistic”.
 Likewise, there is no unified atheistic world view.
 There is also no “Atheist Church”.
 Therefore, atheists have no specific community — much like non-golf-players have no specific community.

 The picture is different for Humanism, the particular brand of atheism advocated in this book.
-There are some organizations that aim to represent the interests of Humanists.
-These are, e.g., Humanists International, with its member organizations in different countries.
-However, these organizations are de facto nowhere as established as the major religious organizations.
+The umbrella organization Humanists International15 represents the interests of Humanists.
+However, this organizations, and its member organizations in different countries, are de facto nowhere as established as the major religious organizations.
 Most people who are technically Humanists will probably not even know about these organizations.

 How do atheists find a purpose in life?